lidofinance/lido-dao/README.md

 # DePool Ethereum Liquid Staking Protocol

-The DePool Ethereum Liquid Staking Protocol, built on the Ethereum blockchain, allows their users to earn staking rewards on Beacon chain without locking Ether or maintaining staking infrastructure.
+The DePool Ethereum Liquid Staking Protocol, built on Ethereum 2.0's Beacon chain, allows their users to earn staking rewards on Beacon chain without locking Ether or maintaining staking infrastructure.

 Users can deposit Ether to DePool smart contract and receive stETH tokens in return.
 The smart contract then stakes tokens with DAO-picked staking providers.
 Users' deposited funds are controlled by the DAO, staking providers never have direct access to the users' assets.

-Unlike staked ether, stETH token is free from the limitations associated with a lack of liquidity and can be transferred at any time.
-The token fair price could be calculated based on the total amount of staked ether, plus rewards and minus any slashing penalties.
+Unlike staked ether, stETH token is free from the limitations associated with a lack of liquidity and can be transferred at any time. stETH token balance corresponds to the amount of Beacon chain Ether that the holder could withdraw if state transitions were enabled right now in the Ethereum 2.0 network.

 Before getting started with this repo, please read:
 * Whitepaper (TODO: add a link here)